 by Judy Mullican

 The National Association for Music Education (NAfME) celebrates Music in Our Schools Month each March, a tradition that began in March of 1985.
 Young children are naturally drawn to music, so try to offer many musical activities on a daily basis.
 Here are some musical activity ideas for your group:

-Listening: Play many different types of music throughout the day.
+Play many different types of music throughout the day.
 For example, play multicultural children’s music, action songs, classical music, jazz, folk songs, bluegrass, lullabies, and more!
-Did you know there are many great choices available free from the National Association for the Education of Young Children (NAEYC)?
+There are many great choices available free from the National Association for the Education of Young Children (NAEYC).
 Visit families.naeyc.org/songs/archive to find a wide variety of music.
 Children can listen for pleasure, but can also listen to learn about music.
 Help them notice sounds that are high/low, fast/slow, soft/loud, and so forth.
 Talk about how the music makes them feel.

-Singing: Children usually love to sing!
+Children usually love to sing!
 Sing with them often.
 Children never seem to tire of old favorites like “The Itsy, Bitsy Spider,” “Twinkle, Twinkle, Little Star,” or “Old MacDonald.”
 You can even make up simple songs about things you are doing together.
 The songs don’t even have to rhyme.
 Encourage the children to make up their own songs too.
 If you use FunShine Express curriculum, you’ll find many songs included, as well as songs available to download in the Resources section of our website, and Spotify playlists for each theme.

 Explore ways to create rhythms and melodies with simple instruments.
 Children can tap rhythms with cardboard tubes or on homemade drums.
 Use a xylophone or keyboard to create tunes with preschoolers.
 Help them create different types of homemade instruments.